 Both Mabel and Arthur were artistically and musically talented.
 As a girl, Mabel played in the Van Marter Juvenile Band, an ensemble directed by her grandfather that consisted of young family members and other Kingman residents.
 She played cornet and was the only girl in the band.
 In her married life, she sang and played piano, while Arthur could play violin and harmonica.

 “Home life, in my ‘growing-up’ years, was like living in a Music Conservatory and Art Studio – all at the same time – with lots of family competition for me!”
 Sister Madonna Marie wrote.

-Read more about Sister Sheila (pdf)
+Read more about Sister Madonna Marie (pdf)